tajawal/code-challenge/QA_Full-Stack.md

 ###Conditions:
 - Same tests to be compatible with both tajawal.com & almosafer.com.
 Executed based on base URL passed in execution command
-- Code challenge should be done using Cypress preferably.
+- Code challenge should be completed using Cypress preferably.
 If you wish to use any other tool, please communicate this in advance
 - Perform the needed assertions on application response
 - Report generation for executed scripts